 - March 17 is celebrated in the city of Boston to this day as Saint Patrick's Day and Evacuation Day.

 - When a regiment was ordered home during the Revolutionary War, the Officers, NCOs, and Musicians returned to Britain to recruit and rebuild the regiment.
 Those private soldiers still fit for service stayed in America and were "drafted" as replacements to regiments that remained to continue in the war.

 Visit Our Monthly Military Drill

 Typically the third (3rd) Wednesday of every month (except April & December) at 19:00 hrs, at the Lexington Depot, 13 Depot Square.

-To schedule a visit to a drill, contact our Recruiting Officer Captain-Lieutenant Winston Stone.
+To schedule a visit to a drill, contact our Recruiting Officer.

 Interested in having the Tenth visit your school?
 Having a town celebration or parade?
 Why not invite the Tenth?
-Please refer to the Invite the 10th page or contact our Adjutant, Major Michael V. Graves, for more information.
+Please refer to the Invite the 10th page or contact our, Adjutant, for more information.

 His Majesty’s Tenth Regiment of Foot in America, Inc is an IRS recognized 501(c)3 public charity formed for educational purposes and incorporated under the laws of the Commonwealth of Massachusetts and can accept tax-deductible contributions to the fullest extent of the law.

 Federal EIN 04-2653303